 Campus Sexual Violence Elimination Act of 2013 (Campus SaVE Act) and in accordance with

 TCA § 49-7-137, Northeast State provides primary prevention and awareness programs and ongoing prevention campaigns for all students, faculty, staff, and community constituents.
 This includes Haven: Understanding Sexual Assault—online instruction on the prevention of hate crime offenses, sexual assault, sexual

 battery, sexual harassment, and date rape—required of all employees and entering freshmen.
-Access to topics included in Haven is available for parents and caregivers of students at the

 A free Sexual Violence Prevention Educational Assessment is available for our community constituents at

 www.NortheastState.edu/Prevention.
 A printable Certificate of Completion for your student or professional portfolio is available once you verify your completion of the module online.